cxw42/TabFern/index.md

 # Limitations

- - The tree will not update when you drag tabs between browser windows.
  - There is only a two-level hierarchy --- tabs cannot be the children of other tabs in the tree.
  - You cannot open and close individual tabs --- you have to open and close the window as a whole.
+ - Windows will not necessarily open at the size of the last-closed window, like they do normally in Chrome.
  - Lots of others I'm not going to list right now!

 # Related information